eternalmangekyo022/ws2026-s17-r1-209/phase-2/phase-2-src/phase2.md

 ### 2.2 Footer

-The footer contains two buttons:

-- **Back Button:** Navigates to the previous step and is disabled on the first step.
-- **Next Button:** Navigates to the next step, triggering validation.
+- **Next Button:** triggering validation.
 If validation errors exist, navigation is blocked, and error messages are displayed.
 More about validation later.

-The footer should be hidden on the fourth step.

 Navigating back and forth should persist the filled data.